cwoodruff/book-network-programming-csharp/Chapter04/chapter04.md

 }
 ```

-In the asynchronous version, GetCustomerNamesAsync is marked with async, indicating it contains asynchronous operations, namely Task.Delay(5000) awaited by await.
-This setup allows the method to yield control back to the caller during the await on Task.Delay, enabling other operations to run concurrently on the calling thread.
-Once the delay completes, execution resumes, and the method eventually returns a Task<List<string>>.
+In the asynchronous version, `GetCustomerNamesAsync()` method is marked with async, indicating it contains asynchronous operations, namely `Task.Delay(5000)` awaited by `await`.
+This setup allows the method to yield control back to the caller during the await on `Task.Delay`, enabling other operations to run concurrently on the calling thread.
+Once the delay completes, execution resumes, and the method eventually returns a `Task<List<string>>`.
 This pattern maintains application responsiveness and service scalability by avoiding blocking calls and efficiently utilizing threads.

 #### The await keyword

-The await keyword in C# is a pivotal feature of asynchronous programming, used in conjunction with the async modifier.
+The `await` keyword in C# is a pivotal feature of asynchronous programming, used in conjunction with the async modifier.
 It allows the current method to pause its execution until the awaited asynchronous task is complete without blocking the calling thread.
 Control returns to the caller during this wait, enabling other operations to run concurrently.
 This mechanism is crucial for developing responsive applications, especially when dealing with IO-bound tasks like reading files, database operations, or making web requests.
 The beauty of await lies in its ability to write asynchronous code as straightforward and readable as its synchronous counterpart.

 Here's a simple example demonstrating the difference between synchronous and asynchronous execution in C#.